 Ph.D., Rutgers University

-Contemporary peninsular literature and culture; Spanish linguistics and bilingualism; poetry of Spain and women studies.
+Contemporary Spanish peninsular literature and culture; Spanish sociolinguistics and bilingualism; poetry of Spain.

 - "Lenguas de México: el Náhuatl y el Maya-Yucateco en contacto con el castellano."
 Variedades Lingüísticas en Contacto en el Mundo de habla Hispana.
 Eds.
 Carmen Ferrero and Nilsa Lasso-von Lang.
 Bloomington, Indiana: Authorhouse (2011): 55-65.

 Nilsa Lasso-von Lang | Associate Professor of Spanish